 - 6.21 Pedestrian and cycle links between the Ipswich Garden Suburb and Westerfield Station will be improved and extended to encourage onward connections by train to Ipswich Station and the coastal towns.
 Improved cycle parking at Westerfield Station will be required in accordance with Core Strategy Policy CS10. - There is an 8 minute journey between Westerfield Station and Ipswich Station.
-Increased demand from the Garden Suburb could lead to a review of the frequency of services at the station. - improvements to passenger services on the Lowestoft and Felixstowe lines, using the opportunities that might be presented by signalling and level crossing improvements, as well as major development at Felixstowe Port and potentially Sizewell.
+Increased demand from the Garden Suburb could lead to a review of the frequency of services at the station. - 6.23 Network Rail and Greater Anglia are committed to future improvements to passenger services on the Lowestoft and Felixstowe lines, using the opportunities that might be presented by signalling and level crossing improvements, as well as major development at Felixstowe Port and potentially Sizewell.
 These opportunities should enable improvements to services at Westerfield, with the aim being to combine the minimum hourly service on each route to provide a frequency which is as close as possible to half hourly from Westerfield station.
 The timescales for such improvements will however be largely determined by other external factors. - 6.24 Contributions to level crossing improvements, improved passenger facilities and the provision of some car parking at Westerfield Station will be sought.